SyneRBI/SIRF-SuperBuild/docker/README.md

 The directory is mounted at `/devel` in the docker container from `./devel` (in this folder) on the host.
 The container will copy [SIRF-Exercises] into this folder if not present.
-This means that files and notebooks in `./devel` will be persistent between sessions and even docker-image upgrades.
+This means that files and notebooks in `./devel` will persist on your host between sessions and even docker-image upgrades.
 6. Stop the container (preserving its status) with `docker stop sirf`.
 7. Next time, just do `docker start sirf`.